 The second quarter in a yearly sequence of probability theory.
 Main topics are stopping times, random walks, conditional expectation, discrete time martingales, Markov chains, exchangeability, renewal and ergodic theory.

 Prerequisites: Students should be comfortable with integration and measure theory and should have mastered the material of a graduate probability course covering Laws of Large Numbers, Weak Convergence and Central Limit Theorems.
-Specifically, you may take this class for credit if you had at least grade B in Stat310A/Math230A.
-Otherwise, you'll need instructor's permission for doing so.
+Specifically, you may take this class for credit if you had at least grade B+ in Stat310A/Math230A.
+Otherwise, you'll need instructor's permission for doing so (this in particular applies for all undergraduate students).

 Grading : Judgement based on final exam mark (70%) and on consistent Homework efforts (30%).
 Typically, total score above 63% needed for passing.

-Homework: Solve four of five homework problems from lecture notes, due Wednesday 10:45 a.m. on a weekly basis.
-See HW1-HW7(+exam practice problems), HW8-HW9 and SOL1, SOL2, SOL3, SOL4, SOL5, SOL6, SOL7, SOL8+SOL9, SOL:practice problems.
-Please deliver your assignment to class the day it is due Late homework will not be accepted.
-Your assignment will typically be graded and returned in class the following week (HW9: collect from STAT310b mail-box in Sequoia, 2nd floor).
-Solutions are posted on this page within 24h-72h of due date.
+Homework: Solve four of five homework problems from lecture notes, due Friday 2:30pm on a weekly basis.
+See HW1-HW9.
+Assignments will be submitted through Gradescope by the due date/time.
+Late homework will not be accepted.
+Your assignment will typically be graded and returned on Gradescope the following week.
+Solutions are posted (on the course Canvas page), within 24h-72h of due date.

 Material covered, including HWs and self-reading: